Trade guide

 Concrete technology courses — Understanding materials and applications

-Construction skills programs — Including concrete finishing modules
+Construction skills programmes — Including concrete finishing modules

 Health and safety certification — Essential for construction work